 Chapter 1 Island Challenge: Frequently Confused Words Maze

 I absolutely loved this interactive maze challenge.
 The boys in the novel go out searching the island in the first chapter, and the creepy vines only add to their confusion and fright in trying to find their way around, so having my own students participate in a maze made perfect sense.
-I found this activity from EoLA Ruth, and it’s brilliant.
+I always want these Lord of the Flies island activities to be as standards-based as possible, so I decided to take the frequently confused words list from my literature guide and make it into maze.
+These words are tricky and get you tripped up pretty easily, so that is the perfect concept for a maze, too!
 In this commonly confused words maze, students are challenged to find the answers to the worksheet by searching around the room (and in the hallway) for the hidden clues.
-EoLA Ruth has everything done; it really was print and go, and it challenged even my older students.
-Get it here.
+It’s included in my Lord of the Flies complete teaching unit.

 Chapter 2 Island Challenge: Build a 3D Map of the Island